 Wildfire Risk in the Telluride Region

-Homes throughout the Telluride region and San Miguel County are located within forested landscapes of the San Juan Mountains.
+Homes throughout the Telluride region are located within forested landscapes of the wildland urban interface.

 These forests often contain dense stands of Spruce-Fir-Aspen growing at high elevation, frequently on steep terrain.
 Many areas contain closely spaced trees and ladder fuels that can allow wildfire to move from the forest floor into the canopy.